finos/common-domain-model/README.md

 * **Embedded logic** to represent industry processes
 * **Modularisation** into logical layers

-These design principles are further detailed in the :ref:`design-principles` section of the CDM documentation.
+These design principles are further detailed in the [https://cdm.docs.rosetta-technology.io/source/contribution.html#design-principles](design-principles) section of the CDM documentation.

 ## Governance